Bastardkb/charybdis-pmw-3360-sensor-pcb/README.md

 ![](pics/sensor2.jpg)

+# Important notice

+**There are 2 versions of the PCB available in the release section:**
+- DIY, meant for hand assembly
+- PCBA, meant for factory assembly

+If you're going to assemble the components yourself, **make sure to use the DIY version**.

-## Features
+# Features

 - Uses a 2.54mm spaced tht connector
 - components chosen to be easy to handsolder
 - M3 screw holes
 - potato

-There are 2 versions :

-- DIY (1.51), for self assembly.
-You will need to order the components below
-- Assembled (1.6+, grab the latest stable release).
-For assembly at JLC, order with gerber and POS, BOM file

 # BOM

+This BOM is for the **DIY version**.
+If you're using the PCBA version, use the files from the latest PCBA release.

 | Designator | Name              | Amount |